face makeup How To Use Concealer For Defined Lips

 Wipe off your lip brush and dip it onto the tube of your darker shade of concealer, picking up product.
 Use this to line the outer corners of your lips, as well as the center of your bottom lip.
 Again, outline just outside of your natural lip shape for a fuller appearance.

-Reach for a makeup sponge, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, to blend your lip concealer outline for a seamless look.
-Use a bouncing motion to do so.
+Blend your lip concealer outline for a seamless look with a makeup sponge, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, using a bouncing motion.
 Don’t worry if the concealer gets on your actual lip—you’ll be covering them with color next.

 It’s time to line your lips—a key step of any defined lip look.
-Use a lip liner (try the L’Oréal Paris Colour Riche Lip Liner) in a shade that’s two colors darker than the lipstick you plan to wear.
+Use a lip liner like the L’Oréal Paris Colour Riche Lip Liner in a shade that’s two colors darker than the lipstick you plan to wear.
 Then, follow the outline of your lips and trace away.

 Editor’s tip: If you’re worried about lining outside the lines, you can draw small dots along the outline of your lips first.
 Then, go back and connect the dots to fully outline your pout.

-We have one last lip concealer hack for you—and it will make all the difference.
-To fine-tune your lip shape (and cover up anywhere you may have gone a little overboard with lip color), reach for those two shades of concealer again.
+To fine-tune your lip shape or fix any lip color mistakes, reach for those two shades of concealer again.
 Follow the same process of applying the lighter shade to your cupid’s bow and outer thirds, as well as the darker shade to the outer corners and middle of the bottom lip.
 This time, use your pinky to carefully blend the edges so as not to mess up your lipstick, but still blur where your concealer meets your foundation.